 In the closing weeks of the 1996 presidential race, press reports uncovered that the Democratic National Committee (DNC) had received large contributions from a number of individuals in the United States who were not American citizens.
 The articles publicized a little-scrutinized but longstanding set of legal standards governing the participation of aliens in the campaign finance system.
 Among those rules is a prohibition on donations from foreign sources.
 Because some of the immigrants who gave to the Democrats retained connections to overseas business interests, their contributions looked suspicious-and a scandal was born.
 That controversy now threatens to push Congress in the direction of taking a constitutionally suspect policy and making it worse.

-Brown, Bruce D.
+Bruce D. Brown,

-"Alien Donors: The Participation of Non-Citizens in the U.S. Campaign Finance System,"
+Alien Donors: The Participation of Non-Citizens in the U.S. Campaign Finance System,

-Available at: http://digitalcommons.law.yale.edu/ylpr/vol15/iss2/3
+Available at: https://digitalcommons.law.yale.edu/ylpr/vol15/iss2/3